Jeremie-Beucler/PCBS_spider_bias/README.md

 # Replicating the spider bias

->*Despite widespread claims to the contrary, the human mind is not worse than rational . . . but may often be better than rational.* (Cosmides and Tooby, 1994)([^1]a)
+>*Despite widespread claims to the contrary, the human mind is not worse than rational . . . but may often be better than rational.* (Cosmides and Tooby, 1994)

 ***

 Tenants of evolutionary psychology have argued that **cognitive biases are not flaws, but often well-adapted features of organisms** who have faced the same problems in their environment throughout their evolutionary history.
 For instance, it may be advantageous to overdetect predators, whereas it is very costly to underdetect them.
-This is predicted by **Error Management Theory** (EMT; Haselton & Buss, 2000)[^2], which is an application of the Signal Detection Theory to cognitive mechanisms that include noise or incertitude and for which the costs of the type of error (i.e. false alarm or missed detection) are not equal.
+This is predicted by **Error Management Theory** (EMT; Haselton & Buss, 2000), which is an application of the Signal Detection Theory to cognitive mechanisms that include noise or incertitude and for which the costs of the type of error (i.e. false alarm or missed detection) are not equal.

-In a 2013 article, Witt & Sugovic[^3] found that **we tend to inflate the speed of an approaching spider compared to a ball or a ladybug**; it may be adaptive as it increases our preparation time for action (e.g. fighting or fleeing).
+In a 2013 article, Witt & Sugovic found that **we tend to inflate the speed of an approaching spider compared to a ball or a ladybug**; it may be adaptive as it increases our preparation time for action (e.g. fighting or fleeing).

 ![](results_witt.png)